Ckimatu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that creates a directory with permissions 751 in the working directory

 script that changes the group owner to school for the file hello

+script that changes the owner and group

+symbolic links

+change owner of file only if